 Greensboro-Oconee.
 GA.
 Lake Oconee is the 2nd largest in Georgia, and is home to several very large active communities, which tend to go to Greensboro for more fun.
 The downtown is charming and busy.
 The lake was built in 1979 so it is a relatively young area.

 Coeur D’Alene, ID.
 This beautiful town is right on a gorgeous lake in northern Idaho’s panhandle, 30 miles east of Spokane (WA).
 The population is 51,300.
 Its location on the shores of Lake Coeur d’Alene attracts retirees and tourists because of its outstanding beauty and outdoor recreation.
 The population is growing very fast.

 Traverse City, MI.
 Located right on the lake, the “Cherry Capital of the World” is also a great arts town.
-The west side of Lake Michigan has many other terrific lakeside communities including Grand Haven, Charlevoix, and Petoskey.
+The east side of Lake Michigan has many other terrific lakeside communities including Grand Haven, Charlevoix, and Petoskey.

 Lake of the Ozarks, MO.
 Lake Ozark is a small town of less than 2,000 people in the Lake of the Ozarks region of Missouri.
 Other towns in the area include Lakeland, Lakeview, Lakeside, Osage Beach, Sunrise Beach, and others.
 Lake of the Ozarks State Park is the largest state park in Missouri.

 Klamath Falls, OR.
 The town is right near Upper Klamath Lake, and about 30 miles from the huge Crater Lake.